SAVINGS & INVESTMENTS

 Turn today’s savings into tomorrow’s goals

-A key reason for saving is to build an emergency fund.
-This is a cash reserve that is easily accessible, intended to cover unexpected costs, such as a boiler breakdown or a period of reduced income.
-A common guideline is to have enough to cover 3 to 6 months of essential living expenses.
+One of the most important reasons to save is to create an emergency fund.
+This is readily accessible cash that can be used to cover unexpected costs, such as urgent home repairs or a sudden drop in income.
+A standard benchmark is to maintain savings that cover three to six months of essential living expenses.

 THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.